-Do you have an online store?
+Do you have an webshop?
 Then you do not have to pay any sales fees to Facebook!
 Facebook and Instagram allow you to link product tags to your own product pages.
-It means customers can complete their purchase directly on your online store.
+It means customers can complete their purchase directly on your webshop.

 Facebook is working closely with WooCommerce to provide support to small online businesses.
 The goal of Facebook Shops is to help businesses build and grow an online presence.
 It is a perfect platform to expand your online footprint and basically free marketing for your business.

-Do you want to build a powerful WooCommerce online shop?
+Do you want to build a powerful WooCommerce webshop?